emiliamillon/CSO/README.md

 *The chart and tables correspond to the work publish in ….*

-## Participation of Classes Socio Ocupational (CSO) throughtout the period 2009-2019 for Argentina
+## Participation of Socio Occupational Condition (CSO in Spanish) throughtout the period 2009-2019 for Argentina

 The source is Encuesta Permanente de Hogares (EPH), compiled by Instituto Nacional de Estadísticas y Censos de Argentina (INDEC)